Tens of thousands converge on California 'poppy apocalypse'

 Andy Macuga, honorary mayor of the desert town of Borrego Springs, another wildflower hotspot, said he feels for Lake Elsinore.

 In 2017, a rain-fed super bloom brought in more than a half-million visitors to the town of 3,500.
 Restaurants ran out of food.
 Gas stations ran out of fuel.
-Traffic backed up on a single road for 20 miles.
+Traffic backed up on a single road for 20 miles (32 kilometers).

 The city is again experiencing a super bloom.

 The crowds are back.
 Hotels are full.
-More than 6,000 people on a recent Saturday stopped at the visitor's center at the Anza-Borrego Desert State Park, California's largest park with 640,000 acres (1,000 square miles).
+More than 6,000 people on a recent Saturday stopped at the visitor's center at the Anza-Borrego Desert State Park, California's largest park with 1,000 square miles (2,590 sq. kilometers).

 But it helps that the masses of blooms are appearing in several different areas this time, and some sections are fading, while others are lighting up with flowers, helping to disperse the crowds a bit.

-Note: This story has been corrected to show Dorothy was saved in "Wizard of Oz" by good witch after friends failed to carry her out of fields.